Counting surfaces on Calabi-Yau 4-folds I: Foundations: Introduction

 \begin{theorem}[Theorem \ref{Thm:PairtoPerf}, Proposition \ref{prop:PTq=Bayerstab}] Let $X$ be a smooth projective variety of dimension $n\geq 4$, $v \in H^*(X,\Q)$, and $q\in \{-1,0,1\}$.
 The canonical map

 is an open embedding.
-Moreover, there is a polynomial Bridgeland stability condition $\rho^{(q)}$ on $D^b_{\mathrm{coh}}(X)$ such that the image of the map \eqref{eq:1.1} is the locus of $\rho^{(q)}$-stable objects. \end{theorem} For $q=1$, Theorem \ref{thm:2} was also shown by Gholampour-Jiang-Lo \cite{GJL}.
-The connection to Bayer stability is inspired by \cite{GJL}.
+Moreover, there is a polynomial Bridgeland stability condition $\rho^{(q)}$ such that the image of \eqref{eq:1.1} is the locus of $\rho^{(q)}$-stable objects. \end{theorem} For $q=1$, Theorem \ref{thm:2} was also shown by Gholampour-Jiang-Lo \cite{GJL}.
+The connection to Bayer's polynomial Bridgeland stability \cite{Bay} is inspired by \cite{GJL}.